 The lack of a Walker playground is particularly unfortunate because it is at this upper elementary divide that economic and racial disparities in Charlottesville City Schools (CCS) become even more pronounced, per public data.
 Walker has the highest percentage of economically disadvantaged students of any CCS school, and its percentage of students of color is higher than the citywide average, as well.
 We want for all students to have access to adequate spaces to play.

 In conversations with community stakeholders over the last year, several key parties have expressed interest in supporting a playground for Walker.
-This includes local nonprofits; Walker’s principal, Dr. Adam Hastings; and CCS School Board members Juandiego Wade and Lisa Larson-Torres, in addition to CCS parents.
+This includes members of the Walker Buford United PTO; local nonprofits; Walker’s principal, Dr. Adam Hastings; and CCS School Board members Juandiego Wade, Lisa Larson-Torres, and Dr. Sherry Kraft, in addition to CCS students and parents.

 We are looking to community stakeholders, including students, for information on the best play materials to serve student need.
 We are working with local design thinkers to create opportunities for community feedback, using a structure similar to last fall’s Participatory Budgeting at Walker, a design thinking and democratic process to determine creative, student-driven solutions to the question “How might we improve the school experience at Walker?”
 Through this innovative approach, students would be part of the process of deciding what a playground at Walker should include.
 The final designs and equipment, as informed by students, may include innovative playscapes outside of traditional playground structures.